tshepang/blog/content/computing/developer of note: Nick Coghlan.rst

 One other PEP he is working on, and takes more seriously (`PEP 413`_ was more like he playing a devil's advocate, as it later transpired) is `PEP 432`_.
-There, he happens to expose his deep knowledge on CPython internals, and is also incredibly-detailed.
+Titled *Simplifying the CPython startup sequence*, it's an incredibly-detailed proposal to re-organise some of CPython code to ease maintenance.
+His deep knowledge on the project's internals is also exposed.

 Nick also builds and maintains a collection of notes known simply as `Nick Coghlan's Python Notes`_.
 There is much wisdom there (complete